britram/rains-prototype/draft-trammell-rains-protocol.md

   is valid.
 See {{context-in-assertions}} and {{context-in-queries}}.
 - Shard: A group of assertions common to a zone and valid at a given point in time, with common signatures, which must be lexicographically complete for purposes of proving nonexistence of an assertion.
-See
+See {{shards-and-pshards}}.
-  {{shards-bloom-filters-zones}}.
 - Pshard: A bit string encoding a group of assertions common to a zone, valid at a given point in time and with common signatures.
 Its purpose is to probabilistically prove nonexistence of an assertion.
-See {{bloom-filter}}
+See
+  {{shards-and-pshards}}
 - Zone: A group of all assertions valid at a given point in time, with common signatures, for a given level of delegation and context within the namespace.
-  See {{shards-bloom-filters-zones}}.
+  See {{zone}}.
 - Assertion Update Query: An expression of interest about the current validity status of an unexpired assertion one already has.
 - Nonexistence Update Query: An expression of interest about the current